 The automotive industry relies heavily on different types of automotive steel sheet to balance strength, formability, cost, and durability.
-Selecting the right automotive steel grades is crucial for car body steel, chassis components, and safety-critical parts.
-Below is an overview of commonly used steel categories and grades in modern vehicle manufacturing.
+Selecting the right automotive steel grades is essential for car body panels, chassis structures, and safety-critical components.

 car body steel applications